 There are several factors that may put you at increased risk of developing fungal toenails.
 These include:

-- Poor hygiene – not drying off the feet thoroughly after bathing or exercise
+- Poor hygiene – not drying off the feet thoroughly after showering or exercise

 - Excessive sweating

-- People with a compromised immune system – including people with Diabetes and HIV.
+- Having a compromised immune system – including people with diabetes and HIV

 - Poor peripheral circulation